What is End-to-End Encryption?

 How End-to-End Encryption Works

-The mechanics of E2EE rely on cryptographic keys.
-Each party in a communication has a pair of keys: a public key (which can be shared openly) and a private key (which is kept secret).
-When you send data, it is encrypted using the recipient's public key.
-Only the recipient's private key can decrypt it.
+The mechanics come down to keys.
+Each party in a conversation has two of them: a public key they can share with anyone, and a private key they keep to themselves.
+When you send something, it gets encrypted with the recipient's public key.
+Only their private key can unlock it.

 The Encryption Process Step by Step